Posted: 06/28/2023 | BY: Content Writer

-Siamese cat breeds have different nutritional needs to other cat breeds.
-They are lean and muscular animals, so they generally need more protein and less fat in their diets to avoid weight gain.
-Your cat should eat a varied and balanced diet.
+Siamese cat breeds have different nutritional needs from other cat breeds.
+They have a lean and muscular body, so they generally need more protein and less fat in their diets to avoid weight gain.

-Due to the fact that they are prone to certain illnesses it’s important to insure your Siamese kitten as soon as possible to ensure that any conditions that develop will be covered by your policy.
+Due to the fact that they are prone to certain illnesses, it’s important to get cat insurance for your Siamese kitten as soon as possible to ensure that any conditions that develop will be covered by your policy.

 - A Siamese cat once gave birth to a litter of 19 kittens!
 Usually, their litters are between 4-6 kittens.
 This litter still stands as the world’s largest litter of domestic cats!